hiimjustin000/GD-2.2-Decompiled/README.md

 ## Update
 - 2.206 is coming soon so we will make another repository possibly for that version and I might end up redoing everything due to how messy this repo feels to me...
-- Wylie told me he will be working on this stuff in the future so I will be archiving this repo up when that happens and then start moving everything that I have done to it.
+- Even Better, Wylie told me he will be working on this stuff in the future so I will be archiving this repo up when that happens and then start moving everything that I have done to it.

 ## Tools Used
 See this [repo](https://github.com/CallocGD/Geometry-Dash-Miscellaneous-Decomp-Tools)